ship123456/writing-assistant-chrome-extension/README.md

 Security measures include:

 - Uses Chrome Extension Manifest V3.
-- Processes text locally whenever possible.
+- Processes text locally by default; advanced writing suggestions may optionally use cloud-based language services.
 - Requests only the minimum permissions required for extension functionality.
 - Uses the `storage` permission to save user preferences.
 - Uses the `activeTab` permission only when interacting with the currently active webpage.